isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Leaks are typically unacceptable.
-RAII ("Resource Acquisition Is Initialization") is the simplest, most systematic way of preventing leaks.
+RAII (“Resource Acquisition Is Initialization”) is the simplest, most systematic way of preventing leaks.

 ##### Example